 By now, you’ve probably had a lifetime’s-worth of retinol information shoved down your throat—but do you actually use one?
 We’re not counting the two random times you slathered one on before forgetting about it for six months; or that other time you tried a retinol, and it melted your skin off in sheets of pain.
 The answer is probably “no”—but we’re sure that’ll change once you get the low down on retinol oils.

-Hey, we’re not judging you—retinols are kind of a pain in the ass.
+Look, we’re not judging you, and we totally get it: Retinols are kind of a pain in the ass.
 Only apply a tiny, pea-size amount to your whole face, wait exactly 15 minutes before moisturizing, use every third day to start, and cross your fingers that your skin doesn’t implode?
 Yeah, it’s a lot.

 But this isn’t really a new technology, says Yale dermatologist and all-around skin badass Mona Gohara.
-“The retinol itself is the same, it’s just being delivered to your skin in a more cosmetically elegant, consumer-friendly, and less-irritating way,” she says.
+“The retinol itself is the same.
+It’s just being delivered to your skin in a more cosmetically elegant, consumer-friendly, and less-irritating way,” she says.
 “In the hierarchy of moisturizing ingredients, oils are the most hydrating and skin-barrier-repairing ingredients, so a retinol oil could be a great choice for anyone with dry or sensitive skin.”